This page contains information that is no longer current but remains on our site for reference purposes.

 When filing Form I-601 at a Lockbox facility, applicants may elect to receive an email and/or text message notifying them that USCIS has accepted their applications.
 To receive notification, the applicant must complete an E-Notification of Application/Petition Acceptance (Form G-1145), and attach it to the first page of the application.

-For more information on USCIS programs or to download a copy of a USCIS Form, visit www.uscis.gov or call the National Customer Service Center at 1-800-375-5283.
+For more information on USCIS programs or to download a copy of a USCIS Form, visit www.uscis.gov or call the USCIS Contact Center at 1-800-375-5283.